survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

 If you drag a note to a lane now, you should see logs at your console.
 The question is what to do with this data?
-Before actually moving the note to a lane we should check whether it's empty or not.
+Before actually moving the note to a lane, we should check whether it's empty or not.
 If it has content already, the operation doesn't make sense.
 Our existing logic can deal with that.

 This is a simple check to make.
-Given we know the target lane at our `noteTarget` `hover` handler, we can check its `notes` array as below:
+Given we know the target lane at our `noteTarget` `hover` handler, we can check its `notes` array as follows:

 **app/components/Lane.jsx**